-Since regular attendance is important for success at Stevens, a strict attendance policy is maintained.
+Since regular attendance is important for success at Stevens, a strict attendance policy is maintained to ensure student success.
 Each faculty member keeps his/her own attendance records.
-(The student is required to comply with the attendance policy specific to each class taken as well as related stipulations cited below.)
+Students are required to comply with the attendance policy specific to each class as well as related stipulations cited below.

-The following are recognized as legitimate excuses by the college: Death in the immediate family; Hospitalization; Illness verified by a doctor's excuse; College activities as approved by the Vice President for Academic Affairs or Dean of Student Services; and Circumstances verified by a campus counselor.
+The following are recognized as legitimate excuses to miss class: Death in the immediate family; hospitalization; illness verified by a doctor's excuses; college activities as approved by the Dean of Student Services, Dean of Academic Affairs, Vice-President for Academic Affairs and circumstances verified by a campus counselor.